campoy/justforfunc/22-perf/post.md

-# Using the Go tracer to speed up fractal making
+# Using the Go execution tracer to speed up fractal rendering

 As an experiment, this is the first blog post form of a [justforfunc](https://www.youtube.com/watch?v=ySy3sR1LFCQ) episode,